sandip-gupta/Mission-Data-Science/README.md

 # Mission-Data-Science
 <p>As a part of journey to learn Data Science, I plan to take up new projects and assignments, use this repo to showcase.<br>
-Note: Github does not show graphics and plots you can check out the Notebook links.
+Note: Github does not show graphics and plots you can check out the Notebook links.<br>
 </p>

 <p><b>2.
 Battle of the Neighbourhoods</b><br>